 or as agents in the fighting among railway navvies in July 1839 (8) and May 1840 (9).

 Opposite opinions were of course expressed.
 Peter Haydock thought the police force of ten ‘sufficient’ in 1838 (10), though his judgment was self-interested; and in 1839 the Chartist scare elicited from councillor James Park, who ‘thought it very necessary to be prepared for an extraordinary outbreak’ the opinion that in Preston

 where there was one Chartist, – one of those persons prepared to injure persons and property, there were twenty of the working classes who would stand forward in defence of both.
 The advocates of violence in Preston were very few and insignificant’ (11).

-Nevertheless, the expression of social attitudes reached its ultimate extreme on 13th August 1842 when a ‘plug plot’ mob began to stone the magistrates, and on the mayor’s order the military shot into the crowd, causing the deaths of two people (see below, p.146).
+Nevertheless, the expression of social attitudes reached its ultimate extreme on 13th August 1842 when a ‘plug plot’ mob began to stone the magistrates, and on the mayor’s order the military shot into the crowd, causing the deaths of two people (see Chapter 3.2).
 According to Robert Townley Parker, offering congratulations at the mayor’s dinner on the peaceful survival of ‘a period of great public danger’ in 1848, at the time of the ‘outrages’ of 1842